Goldie Boutilier

-Goldie Boutilier (born Kristin Kathleen Boutilier, July 31, 1985), known previously by her stage names My Name Is Kay, Kay, and Goldilox, is a Canadian singer, songwriter, model and DJ.
+Goldie Boutilier (born Kristin Kathleen Boutilier, July 31, 1985) is a singer, songwriter, model and DJ.
+She has released three studio albums and six EPs.

 Born and raised in Reserve Mines, Nova Scotia, Boutilier moved to Los Angeles at the age of 20 to pursue a music career.
-After being discovered by OneRepublic member Ryan Tedder, Boutilier signed a recording contract with Interscope Records under the alias My Name Is Kay (later shortened to just Kay), and released her self-titled debut EP, My Name Is Kay, in 2011.
-Following a string of successful features with Tiësto and Steve Aoki, Boutilier released her debut album, My Name Is Kay in 2013.
+After being discovered by OneRepublic member Ryan Tedder, Boutilier signed a recording contract with Interscope under the alias My Name Is Kay and released her self-titled debut EP in 2011.
+Her name was shortened to just Kay and, following a string of successful features with Tiësto and Steve Aoki, she released her debut album My Name Is Kay in 2013.

-After dealing with tensions with her label, Boutilier split with Universal sometime in 2015.
-Boutilier then moved to Paris, France and began DJing under the name Goldilox.
-She released second album, Very Best, in 2018 independently under the name Goldilox.
-In 2020, she changed her stage name to Goldie Boutilier.
+After dealing with tensions with her label, Boutilier parted ways with Universal sometime in 2015.
+Boutilier then moved to Paris, France, and began DJing under the name Goldilox.
+She released her second album, Very Best, independently in 2018 using her new name.
+Then, in 2020, she changed her stage name again, to Goldie Boutilier.

 Boutilier is a successful model, appearing in campaigns for Diesel Black Gold, H&M, John Galliano, Casablanca and Luisaviaroma.
 She is currently represented by VIVA Model Management in Europe.